 Insight Herbalism and Apprenticeship professional training

-The entire apprenticeship is based on 3000 hours of study – however, after completing the Insight Herbalism curriculum the program can be continued whilst developing an Insight Herbalism pratice – bringing real life experience to your further training.
+The entire apprenticeship is based on supporting 3000 hours of study – however, after completing the Insight Herbalism curriculum the program can be continued whilst developing an Insight Herbalism pratice – bringing real life experience to your further training.
 In this way we avoid any ‘cliff-edge’ at the end of a training, since over the years you have been systematically increasing your skills, competance and autonomy as in herbalism.
 We believe this approach to slowly developing as a well rounded and competent herbalist has many benefits – not least allowing you to find your own path and own style of practice as you train.

 The path to the apprenticeship will always start with a three day Introductory class, followed by the Foundation Year, which can count as Year 1 of the three to four year nominal timescale for the Insight Herbalism training.
 It is important to say that completion is based purely on competencies, case study hours and portfolio, so different people may take different timescales to complete.
 With a high level of commitment to study and case studies, the Insight herbalism training can be completed in 3 years, though many people choose to take 4 or 5 years to complete in their own time.

 For those attending an Introduction or Immersion class who are interested in taking their study further we have a full course curriculum, code of ethics and case study handbook we can share with you and can make time to discuss the first stage (Insight Herbalism) in more detail.

 A commitment to each two year block is needed at a time, with a full review at the end of this block before moving onto the next block.
 The Apprenticeship changes gear significantly from the Foundation year – requiring the student to step up to a high degree of autonomy and professionality.